Rachel McKenna: Development

-Character development

 Earlier appearances of Rachel saw her portrayed as a selfish teenager.

 Characterisation

 The teenage Rachel was "bolshy" and vastly different from later appearances, being a lot more selfish.
 She was said to be clever and attractive and fierce like her mother and was once referred to as a, "stroppy little madam who always has to get her own way."
 When Bloomfield was cast, she read the character synopsis and was pleasantly surprised, "That defensive, overconfident, angry little girl.
 I can do that, for some reason.
 She was the sarcastic, say-all-the-things-you-want-to-say-but-no-one-ever-does kid ...
 She felt she had a high status, and though she really didn't, she gave that to herself and that's a self-defence mechanism."
 Television New Zealand described her first love as being with, "her mother's credit card" and it was noted that by 1995, Rachel had become the "hippest" thing on New Zealand television due to her parents fortune allowing her to have a vast wardrobe.
 This was said to be a large change from the "schoolgirl in a miniskirt" who first arrived to the show in 1993.
 She was said to be physically mature but mentally had a lot of growing to do and also had a "ruthless streak".
 Bloomfield described the teenage Rachel as "messed up" but praised this aspect of her personality as it allowed her to play "a whole array of emotions".
 The character is known for her "sharp tongue" and "quick wit".
 By the mid nineties, it was said that Rachel had, "acquired a calmer approach to life and is looking at the bigger picture for the first time.
 Now she's into helping others besides herself and is learning to take more of the good with the bad."
 Bloomfield has stated that due to the characters personality being; "hostile, caustic and aggressive", it made it difficult to continuously play the role.
 This characterisation of a woman who was, "intense and didn’t suffer fools" contributed to Bloomfield leaving the show in 2016.